shubham-murtadak/Data_Scientist_Salary_predictor/README.md

-# 💼 Data Scientist Salary Predictor
+# 💼 SalaryPredict AI - Data Scientist Salary Predictor using Ml

 A comprehensive tool designed to estimate data science salaries based on job descriptions.
 This project helps data scientists negotiate better salaries when searching for a job.